KakumanuLakshmiNarayana/job-email-labelling-n8n/README.md

 ## 📧 Author

-Created by [Your Name or GitHub Handle]
+Created by [Lakshmi Narayana Kakumanu]
 Contributions and suggestions are welcome!